 I found [Chance to Dance] inspirational because I saw professional ballet dancers doing amazing dancing to beautiful music from magical ballets.

 Chance to Dance Participant, 2017

 My child has been supported in becoming more positive in his social skills and thinking out of the box… it has also supported him with his anxiety.

 Parent of Level 3 participant, Lambeth

 We are very grateful to the following for their existing support of Chance to Dance:

-Marit Mohn, MariaMarina Foundation, Thurrock Borough Council, Gonzalo and Maria Garcia, Simon and Tracey Holden, Orinoco Foundation, The Royal Opera House Endowment Fund, CHK Charities Limited, Gisela Graham Foundation, Dame Sue Street DCB, J Paul Getty Jnr Charitable Trust, The Rothschild Foundation, The Lauffer Family Charitable Trust, Freed of London, Sue Sheridan OBE, Chapman Charitable Trust, Fowler Smith and Jones Trust, Memery Crystal Charitable Trust, Essex Youth Trust, The Sargent Charitable Trust, Donald and Rachael Stearns and donors to the Chance to Dance Appeal.
+The Mohn Westlake Foundation, MariaMarina Foundation, Thurrock Borough Council, Gonzalo and Maria Garcia, Simon and Tracey Holden, Orinoco Foundation, The Royal Opera House Endowment Fund, Kim Samuel, Gisela Graham Foundation, Dame Sue Street DCB, J Paul Getty Jnr Charitable Trust, Sarah Guthrie, The Lauffer Family Charitable Trust, Freed of London, Sue Sheridan OBE, Chapman Charitable Trust, Memery Crystal Charitable Trust, Essex Youth Trust, The Sargent Charitable Trust, Donald and Rachael Stearns and donors to the Chance to Dance Appeal.